cfoellmann/translation-toolkit/readme.txt

 * Bugfix: *.po files writen with refreshed revision date automatically
 * Bugfix: re-scan process refreshes the Product-Id-Version field of *.po file
 * Bugfix: minor visibility adjustments
+* Bugfix: locale nn_NN not longer supported, replaced by nn_NO
 * Feature: using the WordPress backend help system at WordPress version >= 3.3

 = Version 1.99.19 =